-At Repair Pro San Diego, we work on LG appliance repair across San Diego County every week.
-We know the failure patterns that come up over and over on LG units.
+The techs in our network handle LG appliance repair across San Diego County every week.
+They know the failure patterns that come up over and over on LG units.
 The linear compressor that quits on a 4-year-old fridge.
 The drain pump that clogs on a front-load washer.
 The dryer that throws a D80 because the vent run is packed with lint.
-We carry the parts that fail most, so most jobs get fixed on the first visit.
+Techs who specialize in LG typically carry the parts that fail most, so most jobs get fixed on the first visit.

 LG refrigerators built with linear and inverter compressors have a well-documented failure history.
 The classic sign: the fridge runs and the lights work, but both the fridge and freezer drift warm.
 You’ll often hear the compressor try to start, click, and stop.
 That clicking is usually the inverter board cutting out a compressor that won’t pull a full charge anymore.
 When it fails, food in the freezer thaws within a day and the whole unit is basically a warm box.

 Diagnosing it isn’t a guess.
-We check the compressor draw, test the inverter board, and confirm the sealed system holds before we condemn anything.
+The tech checks the compressor draw, tests the inverter board, and confirms the sealed system holds before condemning anything.
 A linear compressor swap means recovering the refrigerant, cutting into the sealed system, brazing in the new compressor, pulling a vacuum, and recharging to spec.
 It’s a real job, not a parts-swap.
-We see plenty of these on French door models from Carmel Valley to El Cajon, where garage and patio fridges in East County take a beating from triple-digit summer heat that makes a marginal compressor give up sooner.
+The techs in our network see plenty of these on French door models from Carmel Valley to El Cajon, where garage and patio fridges in East County take a beating from triple-digit summer heat that makes a marginal compressor give up sooner.

-Beyond the compressor, the other LG fridge calls we get are dead ice makers and water that won’t dispense.
+Beyond the compressor, the other LG fridge calls that come in are dead ice makers and water that won’t dispense.
 On the ice maker, it’s usually the icemaker assembly motor, the fill valve, or a frozen fill tube.
 On dispensers, it’s often a frozen water line in the door or a failed dispenser valve.
-Coastal salt air around Encinitas and Pacific Beach also corrodes door hinges and exterior fasteners faster than you’d expect, which we catch and address on the same visit.
-French door, side-by-side, or bottom freezer, we work on all of them.
-When you need refrigerator repair in San Diego, we test before we replace and fix the actual fault.
+Coastal salt air around Encinitas and Pacific Beach also corrodes door hinges and exterior fasteners faster than you’d expect, and a good tech catches and addresses that on the same visit.
+French door, side-by-side, or bottom freezer, the network covers all of them.
+When you need refrigerator repair in San Diego, the tech tests before replacing, to fix the actual fault.

 LG front-load washers handle big loads well, but a few faults show up again and again.
 The most common call: clothes come out soaking wet and there’s standing water in the drum.
 That’s almost always a drain problem.
-We pull the lower kick panel, open the drain pump filter, and clear out what’s stuck.
+The tech pulls the lower kick panel, opens the drain pump filter, and clears out what’s stuck.
 Bobby pins, coins, and lost socks jam the pump impeller constantly.
-If the filter’s clean, we test the pump motor itself and check for a kinked or clogged drain hose.
+If the filter’s clean, the tech tests the pump motor itself and checks for a kinked or clogged drain hose.
 An OE error code on the display points the same direction.

 The other big one is a washer that won’t spin or sounds like a jet on the high-speed cycle.
 A loud grinding roar that gets worse during spin almost always means the rear tub bearings are shot.
-That’s a teardown job, and on an older machine it’s worth talking through whether the repair makes sense versus replacement before we start.
+That’s a teardown job, and on an older machine it’s worth talking through whether the repair makes sense versus replacement before work starts.
 We’ll give you the honest read.
-If it’s just won’t-spin with no noise, we check the door lock, the motor, and the control board instead.
+If it’s just won’t-spin with no noise, the tech checks the door lock, the motor, and the control board instead.

 Then there’s the smell.
 Front-loaders trap water in the rubber door gasket, and the warm, damp coastal air through Ocean Beach and Chula Vista grows mildew in the folds fast.
-We clean or replace the gasket, clear the gasket weep holes, and show you how to leave the door cracked between washes so it dries out.
-We stock the common LG drain pumps, door locks, and gaskets on the truck.
-When you need washing machine repair, we diagnose the real cause instead of swapping parts and hoping.
+The tech cleans or replaces the gasket, clears the gasket weep holes, and shows you how to leave the door cracked between washes so it dries out.
+Techs who specialize in LG typically carry the common drain pumps, door locks, and gaskets these jobs need.
+When you need washing machine repair, the techs in our network diagnose the real cause instead of swapping parts and hoping.

 Error codes on LG dishwashers and dryers explained